Pages

 Papiliones by Jonathan Bradley book cover

 It's been too long since I've read poetry.
-Although I run my semi-regular Poetry Block feature, I often find myself struggling to find time to actually get stuck into a poetry collection, which is why I was thrilled to be offered the opportunity to read and review Papiliones by Jonathan Bradley.
+Although I run my semi-regular Poetry Block feature, I often struggle to find time to actually get stuck into a poetry collection, which is why I was thrilled to be offered the opportunity to read and review Papiliones by Jonathan Bradley.

 Each poem is named after a particular butterfly, with accompanying images and a brief description of the insect at hand.
 This makes it an educational read as well as an enjoyable one, especially for a reader like me who is familiar with the most commonly-known butterflies but precious few besides.